sul-dlss/content_management_scripts/transform_spreadsheet_with_mapping/README.md

 3 | Portrait #3 | 88 x 44

 #### Mapping
-(ignore first row, given here for table formatting purposes only)
+(ignore first row, given here for table formatting purposes only as the mapping file has no headers)

 .|.|.|.
 ---|---|---|---